Mr-Youssef-Sherif/SurPass-Password-Manager/README.md

 For any inquiries or assistance, you can reach out to the author, Youssef Sherif, via email at mister.youssef.sherif@gmail.com.

-## Acknowledgments:

-Special thanks to the contributors and users who have helped improve SurPass Password Manager.

 ## Disclaimer: